Spanish Tapas Restaurant Guide Madrid

 Tapas Rule 5

 Since it´s not really a dinner, you can start eating tapas and stop whenever you want.
-Usually, the sign that the “tapeo” is over is when people stop the to order beer and start with the “cubatas” (cocktails).
+Usually, the sign that the “tapeo” is over is when people stop to order a beer and start with the “cubatas” (cocktails).

 The top places in Madrid to enjoy real tapas